Chevrolet small-block engine (first- and second-generation): LU5

-The LU5 "Crossfire EFI 5.0L" featured a dual Throttle Body Injection set-up, based upon the original "Crossram Intake" supplied by Chevrolet for the 1969 Camaro Z28.
-Unlike, the original '69 version, Chevrolet did not place it in the trunk for owners to install.
+The LU5 "Crossfire EFI 5.0L" featured a dual Throttle Body Injection set-up, based upon the original "Crossfire Intake" supplied by Chevrolet for the 1969 Camaro Z28.
+Unlike, the original 1969 version, Chevrolet did not place it in the trunk for owners to install.
 The system used a special version of GM's still-new "CCC" engine management system.
 Fuel was supplied by the two TBI units, set diagonally apart from each other, atop the unique, aluminum intake manifold.
 Unfortunately, the system was placed atop the basic LG4 and lacked any significant performance capability.
-The engine was originally planned for the long-awaited '82 Camaro Z28, however due to a last-minute GM-mandated cancellation of Pontiac's 301 V8 production & Turbo 4.9L Project (T301), the Crossfire 305 was made available in the '82 Trans Am.
+The engine was originally planned for the long-awaited 1982 Camaro Z28, however due to a last-minute GM-mandated cancellation of Pontiac's 301 V8 production & Turbo 4.9L Project (T301), the Crossfire 305 was made available in the 1982 Trans Am.
 A 350 cubic inch version was also used in the Corvette from 1982 to 1984.
 Since it was fairly early into GM's electronic engine management development and electronic fuel injection programs, few dealerships had the technology, equipment, or properly trained mechanics capable of dealing with these engines.
-These problems were compounded by widely varying fuel quality standards, production issues, poor quality control by GM, & owners who tinkered with a system they did not understand.
-In a very short time, these engines obtained the notorious nickname; "Ceasefire Engine".
-Today, owners with these engines note that they are fairly reliable, and that a significant upgrade can be made by simply using the L69/LB9 TPI/L98 TPI exhaust manifolds/ exhaust systems...
+These problems were compounded by widely varying fuel quality standards, production issues, poor quality control by GM, and owners who tinkered with a system they did not understand.
+In a very short time, these engines obtained the notorious nickname: "Ceasefire Engine".
+Today, owners with these engines note that they are fairly reliable, and that a significant upgrade can be made by simply using the L69/LB9 TPI/L98 TPI exhaust manifolds/exhaust systems.
 When combined with performance-built stock 305 heads w/larger valves or aftermarket heads, plus a camshaft upgrade, these engines can perform surprisingly well.
 Thanks mostly to a somewhat cult-like following, a number of aftermarket performance parts are also available through Crossfire-specialized manufacturers.